Call for the Best Deals : 0800 098 8877

 Compact it properly.
 I once skipped the compacting step.
 Six months later, one corner had dropped 20 mm.
 Hire that plate compactor — your back will thank you, and your greenhouse won't look drunk.

 Go over it three or four times until you can walk on it without leaving footprints.
+On clay or very soft soils, consider a 100 mm sub-base instead of 75 mm.

 Step 3: Build Your Formwork